KannyeEast/nixos-config/README.md

 # nixos-config

-A dendritic multi-host NixOS config that stays host-driven.
+---

+## Philosophy

+The goal of this config is to be truly host-dependent.
 Each machine is described as data in `hosts/<host>/host.json` and the modules assemble themselves from that.

+Modules under modules/ are only declared and preconfigured with what I believe every host needs.
+A shared baseline and nothing more.

-Application config stays in plain dotfiles under `hosts/<host>/home/`, which mimics `/home/<user>` and is then symlinked out of the store rather than generated into it.
-Editing `niri/bindings.kdl` or `keepassxc.ini` works the way it always has: change the file, the change applies, and it's already in the repo.
+Everything beyond that baseline is driven through classic dotfiles living in `hosts/<host>/home/`, which mimics `/home/<user>` and is symlinked out of the store rather than generated into it.
+This means each host can be completely different while still building on the same module set.
+You don't configure your desktop experience in Nix; you drop a `.config/` tree into `home/` and it gets symlinked into place.
+If a host doesn't need something, it just doesn't have the file.

 Nix owns packages, services and system state; the dotfiles own everything you'd normally tweak by hand.
+Same modules, different hosts.

 ## Branches